-Language and Literature - Includes programs supporting the Southern Festival of Books, the Tennessee Young Writers Workshop, and other activities relating to the celebration of the written word.
+Language and Literature - Includes programs like the Southern Festival of Books, Chapter16.org, Student Reader Day, Young Writers' Workshops, and other activities relating to the celebration of the written word.

 Supporting Services:

 Administrative - Represents expenses related to the overall management of the Organization's operations, but not directly related to a specific program.